Washington DC Weekend Getaway – Best 3 Day Itinerary

 The National Archives Museum

-Following the National Archives, I encourage you to continue to the museum tours and enjoying all they have to offer.
+Following the National Archives, I encourage you to continue the museum tours and enjoy all they have to offer.
+It’s truly incredible you can tour most of them at little to no cost.

 Dinner & The Kennedy Center

-While in the Georgetown area, enjoy a show at the The Kennedy Center.
-Check out their schedule – we picked a ballet to see, but lots of great things to see.
+While in the Georgetown area, enjoy a show at the Kennedy Center.
+Check out their schedule – we picked a ballet, but there is lots of great things to see.

 Other Tours on DC Weekend Getaway List

-Pentagon Tours – This also books up weeks to months in advance, but it is also currently on hold due to COVID-19 restrictions.
+Pentagon Tours – This Washington DC tour also books up weeks to months in advance, but it is also currently on hold at this time.
 Please continue to check at the link provided.

 Photo of author